How to Plan Your Kitchen Appliance Project

 Ask Yourself the Right Questions for Your Kitchen Space

-Look at your space you’re renovating or building in for your kitchen project, and ask yourself a few questions.
+Look at the space you're renovating or building for your kitchen project, and ask yourself a few questions:

 - How will you use your space?